w3guy/old-documentation/docs/extensions/email-confirmation.md

-The [Email Confirmation](https://profilepress.net/downloads/email-confirmation/?ref=email_confirm_doc) extension ensures new registered users confirm / verify their email addresses before they can log in to WordPress.
+The [Email Confirmation](https://profilepress.net/downloads/email-confirmation/?ref=email_confirm_doc) for WordPress extension ensures new registered users confirm / verify their email addresses before they can log in to WordPress.

 After creating or registering an account, the user will receive an email containing a link which when clicked, confirms their email address.